-Western Gailes tests all lovers of links golf to the limit and provides a magnificent start to the week.
-The course follows the natural contours of the land and presents a fair and interesting challenge.
+Western Gailes tests all lovers of links golf to the limit and provides a magnificent start to Links Golf Cup week.
+The course, wedged between the railway line and the beach, follows the natural contours of the land and presents a fair and interesting challenge.
 The Clubhouse offers stunning views across the Firth of Clyde to the Isle of Arran, Ailsa Craig and beyond.
-After the round, you have the opportunity to attend our Welcome Drinks Reception to get to know some of your fellow golfers and share stories of the day.

 A warm welcome awaits our competitors at Gailes Links for Round 2.
 The course is a world-class links that attracts golfers from every corner of the globe, and has been chosen by the R&A as an Qualifying course for The Open Championship.
 With clever bunkering and some tricky rough to negotiate, course management is often vital at Gailes Links and that will be the key to our competitors scoring well.

 After two competitive days on the links, Wednesday provides an opportunity to play socially or maybe to put the clubs away and take in the sights and scenery of the Ayrshire coast.
 Those who want to play have plenty of options to choose from – including previous Open venues Turnberry, Royal Troon and Prestwick.